cinquin/parismi/Parismi_operation_overview.md

 either click the "Load table" button and select an `.xml` file from our dataset release, or drag such a file and drop it onto the Parismi control panel.

+Dragging and dropping `.tiff` or `.proto` files (containing cell detections, annotations, or fluorescence quantification results as explained below) onto the Parismi control panel will cause the files to be opened and displayed using the corresponding GUI view.
+If one `.tiff` file is dropped together with one `.proto` file, the cells in the `.proto` file will be displayed as an overlay on the image.

 *Overall pipeline structure*

 Each step in the pipeline corresponds to one row in the GUI table.
 Table columns include the following:

   - *Primary image input*.
-A right click in the field provides a popup menu to assist with input selection.
+A right click in the field provides a popup menu to assist with input selection (alternatively, one can drag the file from any file manager and drop it onto the field, or directly type in the input specification).
 The input can be a file on disk (specified with a full path name, in which `~/` or `~username/` can be used as shorthand for user home directories, or a path name relative to the current working directory), an image opened through ImageJ and specified by its name, or the output of another plugin.
 In the latter case, the reference to the other plugin is given as number specifying the row offset (i.e. -1 to specify the output of the preceding plugin), or as a number prefixed by `$` to specify an absolute row in the table.
 Parismi can natively read TIFFs with 32-bit or 64-bit offsets and LSM files.
 It can transparently decompress GNU zipped files that it recognizes with the `.gz` extension.
 Large image files can be opened as "virtual stacks", which means their contents are initially not fully loaded into memory (this is done by default for files over 2 GB in size; this behavior can be manually adjusted with the "Use virtual stacks to open files" checkbox).
 Note that some (but not all) plugins will trigger a read of the full contents when they are given such an input.
   - *Channels*.
 For multiple channel images, a subset of channels to which to apply the plugin can be specified by selecting from the list provided.
   - *Plugin name*.
 A right click in the field provides a hierarchical popup menu of all